-If you’d like to start investing, there are some fundamental moves to make before investing in the markets so that you are protected financially from market risk, maximizing your tax deductions, and assessing your tolerance for risk.
+If you’d like to start investing, there are some important first moves to make before investing in the markets.

-Why do you want to invest?
-Make a list of all the reasons why you want to start.
+Why do you want to invest, make a list of all the reasons why?

 State Your Interests

 What sort of things do you value?
 Where do you want to invest, and why?
 Do you want to invest for profit, or are you interested in investing in products that you like?